-"choose an arena": The effect applies to the arena, not to the units in that arena..
+"choose an arena": The effect applies to the arena, not to the units in that arena.
 It sets up a condition that applies even to units that come into the arena later.
-See also: "choose" (above). "choose one": Some effects may tell you to choose between two or more options.
+See also: "choose" (above).

+"choose one: [option] Or: [option]": (Also "choose one") Some effects may tell you to choose between two or more options.
 These options might work at different times of the turn.
 Either a condition for all the choices or each choice will determine when the effect can be played.
 See also: "choose" (above).
+Some abilities may allow you to choose more than one [option] and may be written as; "choose two: [option] Or: [option] Or: [option]" or "choose three..." etc.